Set up Cross-doc sync tables

 2. Select that source table in your source doc that you'd like to pull into your sync doc.

 1. Remember that filters on your source table may or may not apply to your sync table.
-See the section above for more info.
+See the highlighted note above for more info.

 3. Drag and drop it into the desired location in your sync doc where you'd like it to appear.